Forward Invariance in Neural Network Controlled Systems: A Dynamical Approach to Set Invariance

-\item \textit{(Invariant family):} After finding one invariant set using Proposition~\ref{prop:invariance}, Theorem~\ref{thm:conv} obtains a nested family of invariant sets guaranteed to converge to some $[\ulx^\star,\olx^\star]$, obtained by evolving the embedding system forwards in time to convergence, which is the smallest invariant set in the family and is a $[\ulw,\olw]$-attractive set with region of attraction $[\ulx_0,\olx_0]$.
+After finding one invariant set using Proposition~\ref{prop:invariance}, Theorem~\ref{thm:conv} obtains a nested family of invariant sets guaranteed to converge to some $[\ulx^\star,\olx^\star]$, obtained by evolving the embedding system forwards in time.
+This is the smallest invariant set in the family, and is a $[\ulw,\olw]$-attractive set with region of attraction $[\ulx_0,\olx_0]$.
 Note that the embedding system can also be evolved backwards in time while $[\ulx(t),\olx(t)]\geqse 0$ and $[\ulx(t),\olx(t)]\subseteq\calS$ to expand the invariant sets.
+Additionally, Proposition~\ref{prop:invariance} and Theorem~\ref{thm:conv} do not require thin inclusion functions, generalizing existing decomposition-based approaches for finding hyper-rectangular invariant sets~\cite{MA-SC:20}.